 Each week, several small group gatherings take place in homes throughout our area.
 Typically starting with food and fellowship, the groups discuss the content of Sunday's message by reflecting on a series of questions provided by Pastor Doug that are intended to lead the group into a deeper understanding of the passage and some personal application.

-Women's Book Club and Mom's Meet-Up
+Monthly Women’s Book Club